World News | US Attorney General Releases First Phase of Jeffrey Epstein Files, Says Files Shed Light on His Extensive Network | LatestLY

 "There will be no cover-ups, no missing documents, and no stone left unturned -- and anyone from the prior or current Bureau who undermines this will be swiftly pursued.
 If there are gaps, we will find them.
 If records have been hidden, we will uncover them.
 And we will bring everything we find to the DOJ to be fully assessed and transparently disseminated to the American people as it should be.
 The oath we take is to the Constitution, and under my leadership, that promise will be upheld without compromise," he added.

-According to the US Department of Justice press release, Attorney General Bondi had requested the complete files related to Jeffrey Epstein.
-In response, the Department received around 200 pages of documents.
-However, the Attorney General was later informed that there were thousands of pages of documents related to the probe and indictment of Epstein that were not previously disclosed.

-Pamela Bondi has requested the FBI to give the remaining documents to the Department by 8 am (local time) on February 28 and has asked Kash Patel with investigating why the request for all documents was not followed.

-According to the press release, US Department of Justice expressed its committed to transparency and intends to release the remaining documents upon review and redaction to protect the identities of Epstein's victims.
+According to the press release, the US Department of Justice expressed its committment to transparency and intends to release the remaining documents upon review and redaction to protect the identities of Epstein's victims.

 Earlier in 2019, Epstein was arrested and charged with sex trafficking of minors and conspiracy to commit sex trafficking of minors.
 He was jailed at the Metropolitan Correctional Center in New York City.
 In August 2019, Epstein died by suicide while awaiting sex trafficking charges.

-The indictment unsealed in Manhattan federal court on July 18, 2019 said, "From at least 2002 through at least 2005, JEFFREY EPSTEIN enticed and recruited, and caused to be enticed and recruited, dozens of minor girls to visit his mansion in New York, New York (the "New York Residence"), and his estate in Palm Beach, Florida (the "Palm Beach Residence"), to engage in sex acts with him, after which he would give the victims hundreds of dollars in cash."
+The indictment unsealed in Manhattan federal court on July 18, 2019, said, "From at least 2002 through at least 2005, Jeffery Epstein enticed and recruited, and caused to be enticed and recruited, dozens of minor girls to visit his mansion in New York, New York (the "New York Residence"), and his estate in Palm Beach, Florida (the "Palm Beach Residence"), to engage in sex acts with him, after which he would give the victims hundreds of dollars in cash."

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)